NotePlan/plugins/jgclark.Summaries/README.md

 ## /insertProgressUpdate
 As NotePlan is such a flexible app, there are [various ways people use it to track habits](https://help.noteplan.co/article/144-habit-tracking).

-This Plugin command helps show progress within the current week, fortnight or month against items you track (e.g. `@work(9)`, `@run(5.3)` or `#prayed`).
+This Plugin command helps show progress for items you track (e.g. `@work(9)`, `@run(5.3)` or `#prayed`) over various time periods.
 It does this by generating stats for the configured #hashtags or @mentions over the time interval you select, and inserts it as a section into the destination note.
 If the progress update section already exists in the destination note -- if for example you have it set to insert in the weekly note -- it will be updated, rather than be repeated.

 For example, it produces for me: